Vishnu1426/pes_ram_design_tapeout/README.md

   <summary>Editing the files</summary>

 + Open the .c file.
-+ Change the port number to start from 8, if you have started from port 8.
++ Change the port number to start from 8, if you have started from port 8 in the wrapper file.
 + Add or delete ports based on the number of ports you are actually using.
 + My file looks like this after adding.